akermu/emacs-libvterm/README.md

 # Limitations

-    - No support for scrolling
+- No support for scrolling (But you can use tmux/screen to emulate scrolling)
-    - Wakes up your PC every 100ms
+- Hijacks SIGUSR1